AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/asset-type-overview.md

 # Asset types

 An asset type is a template for creating assets that share a common structure or type.
 When you create an asset type, you define the expected metadata and stream references for assets created from that asset type.
 Using asset types to create assets makes it easier to compare assets of the same type and to ensure consistency across similar assets.
-An asset created from an asset type has the following characteristics:<!--Ok to change the intro list text to: "Assets that are created from asset types must follow these guidelines:"?-->
+Assets created from asset types must follow these guidelines:

 - The asset name must be configured, and, optionally, the description can be configured.
 - The asset type determines the metadata and stream type associated with the asset.
 You cannot add or remove metadata from the asset; however, you can edit the values of the metadata.